starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 8. Once install is complete, set `Select Executable` to the `RSI Launcher.exe` and click Finish.
 9. Open the game settings in Heroic, change to Advanced tab and under Environment Variables add `GAMEID=umu-starcitizen`.
 10. Run the RSI Launcher, log in, and click install to finish installing the game.

+### Lutris
+> [!important]
+> If using flatpak apps, ensure the install location is whitelisted using Flatseal or similar methods.
+>
+> The Star Citizen launcher does not support temp paths via xdg-portals.
+>

+1. Launch the LUG Helper and select the installation method `Install Star Citizen with Lutris`
+2. Allow the Preflight Check to fix any issues it finds before proceeding!
+3. Select an install location on a linux-formatted SSD where you have space for the entire game, approximately 110GB (we do not recommend an HDD or NTFS)
+4. Run the RSI Launcher, log in, and click install to finish installing the game

 ### Steam
 > [!warning]